 Who can register a death in the UK?

-In the UK, only direct relatives or certain other qualified individuals are permitted by law to register a death.
+In the UK, only direct relatives or specific other qualified individuals are permitted by law to register a death.

 If the event occurred at home or in a hospital/nursing home, the registration of the death event is permitted by the following persons.

 Persons qualified to register a death include: